bitsofinfo/stateful-process-command-proxy/README.md

 ### <a id="example"></a> Example

-Note this example is for a machine w/ bash in the typical location.
-Windows (or other) can adjust the below as necessary to run).
+Note this example is for a machine w/ bash in the typical location on *nix machines (i.e. linux or os-x).
+Windows (or other) can adjust the below as necessary to run their shell of choice, dos/powershell etc).

 ```
 var Promise = require('promise');